wdawson/okta.github.io/_source/_use_cases/inline_hooks/api_am_hook/api_am_hook.md

 For information on the API for registering external service endpoints with Okta, see [Inline Hooks Management API](/docs/api/resources/inline-hooks).

-For steps to enable this inline hook, see below, [Enabling an API Access Management Inline Hook](#enabling-an-api-access-management-inline-hook).
+For steps to enable this inline hook, see below, [Enabling an API Access Management Token Inline Hook](#enabling-an-api-access-management-token-inline-hook).

 ## About